kshvedov/PA4_CS355_PostScriptInterpreter/README.md

 it didn’t, and through some editing, it became a more advanced version.
 The function that interprets the top is not the best version that could be, but due to how small the program is, the time it takes to go through every if statement is not noticeable.
-If I would do this again, I would use a hash table for ease of access in python that would be the same as using a dictionary.
+If I would do this again, I would use a hash table for ease of access in Python that would be the same as using a dictionary.

 Part 3 was primarily to learn the difference between a static scope and a dynamic scope and